By Apollo 24|7, Published on- 22 December 2022 & Updated on - 28 December 2022

 Regular Pelvic Exams: Women reaching puberty should consult their gynaecologist at least once a year.
 Regular health check-ups like a pelvic examination can curb the chances of forming endometriosis.
 This early diagnosis also helps the doctor inspect the vulva, vagina, cervix, and other areas for lumps.

-Physical Examination: A gynaecologist may perform a pelvic and rectal inspection of the areas for checking any unusual growth.
+Physical Examination: A gynaecologist may perform a pelvic and rectal inspection of the areas to check for any unusual growth.
 Although the chances of detecting endometriosis through a physical examination are low, it can help in preliminary diagnosis.
 Reduced uterine mobility, tender uterosacral nodularity, cervical motion tenderness, or a retroverted uterus can all be signs of the disease.

-Diagnostic Tests
+Lab Tests

 Blood Tests: A CA125 test is a type of blood test that allows checking the levels of CA125 protein in the blood.
 This is a tumour marker for various gynaecological examinations as the protein level is high in endometriosis patients.
 The only drawback of this method is that the CA125 level is also high in pregnant women.